-- Investments include direct investments in equity securities, as well as various investment management funds, which include investments made in connection with certain employee deferred compensation plans. - Exchange-traded direct equity investments are generally valued based on quoted prices from the exchange. - For direct investments, initially, the transaction price is generally considered by the Firm as the exit price and is its best estimate of fair value. - After initial recognition, in determining the fair value of non-exchange-traded internally and externally managed funds, the Firm generally considers the NAV of the fund provided by the fund manager to be the best estimate of
+- Investments include direct investments in equity securities, as well as various investment management funds, which include DCP investments. - Exchange-traded direct equity investments are generally valued based on quoted prices from the exchange. - For direct investments, initially, the transaction price is generally considered by the Firm as the exit price and is its best estimate of fair value. - After initial recognition, in determining the fair value of non-exchange-traded internally and externally managed funds, the Firm generally considers the NAV of the fund provided by the fund manager to be the best estimate of fair value.
+These investments are included in the Fund

-- fair value.
-These investments are included in the Fund Interests table in the "Net Asset Value Measurements" section herein. - For non-exchange-traded investments either held directly or held within internally managed funds, fair value after initial recognition is based on an assessment of each underlying investment, considering rounds of financing and third-party transactions, discounted cash flow analyses and market-based information, including comparable Firm transactions, trading multiples and changes in market outlook, among other factors.
+Interests table in the "Net Asset Value Measurements" section herein.

+For non-exchange-traded investments either held directly or held within internally managed funds, fair value after initial recognition is based on an assessment of each underlying investment, considering rounds of financing and third-party transactions, discounted cash flow analyses and market-based information, including comparable Firm transactions, trading multiples and changes in market outlook, among other factors.